KyleOndy/kyleondy.com/provider/pages/hire.markdown

 Does all of this sound interesting to you?
 Awesome!
 You should [contact](/contact) me if you meet all of the following criteria.

 * You work for the organization you are contacting me about.
-Ideally you are part of or work closely with technical team.
+Ideally, you are part of or work closely with the technical team.
 * You read the post and think your organization would be a good fit for me and vice versa.
 * Your organization is hiring now or in the near future.